-For the purposes of this policy the term ‘abuse linked to faith or belief’ includes belief in witchcraft, spirit possession, demons or the devil, the evil eye or djinns, dakini, kindoki, ritual or muti killings and use of fear of the supernatural to make children comply with, for example, being trafficked for domestic slavery or sexual exploitation.
+For the purposes of this policy/ procedure the term ‘abuse linked to faith or belief’ includes belief in witchcraft, spirit possession, demons or the devil, the evil eye or djinns, dakini, kindoki, ritual or muti killings and use of fear of the supernatural to make children comply with, for example, being trafficked for domestic slavery or sexual exploitation.
 Genuine beliefs can be held by children, families, carers and religious leaders that evil forces have entered the child and are controlling him or her.
 Abuse may occur when an attempt is made to ‘exorcise’ the child.

 The beliefs which are the focus of this policy/ procedure are not confined to one faith, nationality or ethnic community.